anonymousuni/PROS/SKS/Codes/README.md

 # ResProv
-Resource providers provides the scheduling of services for the app. provider.
+Resource providers provision the scheduling of services for the app. provider.

 # AppProv